QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 The :math:`j,k`-th term is the scalar covariance between :math:`X_j` and :math:`X_k`

-With this notation we can proceed to the multivariate LLN and CLT
+With this notation, we can proceed to the multivariate LLN and CLT

 Let :math:`\mathbf X_1, \ldots, \mathbf X_n` be a sequence of independent and identically distributed random vectors, each one taking values in